Predicting Drivers' Route Trajectories in Last-Mile Delivery Using A Pair-wise Attention-based Pointer Neural Network: Introduction

 When applied to realistically sized instances of a last-mile delivery problem, solving the underlying \ac{TSP} or \ac{VRP} to (near) optimality becomes challenging, as both problem classes are known to be NP-hard.
 Traditional \ac{TSP} and \ac{VRP} formulations aim to minimize the total distance or duration of the route(s) required to serve a given set of delivery stops.
 The operations research literature has covered the \ac{TSP}, \ac{VRP}, and their many variants extensively, and in recent years important advances have been made with regards to solution quality and computational cost.
 However, in practice, many drivers, with their own tacit knowledge of delivery routes and service areas, divert from seemingly optimal routes for reasons that are difficult to encode in an optimization model directly.
 For example, experienced drivers may have a better understanding of which roads are hard to navigate, at which times traffic is likely to be bad, when and where they can easily find parking, and which stops can be conveniently served together.
 Therefore, compared to the theoretically optimal (i.e., distance or time minimizing) route, the \emph{deviated actual route sequence} chosen by an experienced human driver is potentially preferable under real-life operational conditions.
+Due to their often simplistic, single-objective nature, most theoretical route optimization algorithms fail to capture the complex, experience-based decision-making of delivery drivers, who would judge the quality of a route sequence not just based on a single metric such as time or distance, but by implicitly factoring in criteria such as convenience, efficiency, and safety \citep{merchan20222021}.
+This notion has been confirmed by anecdotal evidence of industry experts from a variety of leading last-mile carriers.
+While these players continue to invest heavily into developing new and better route optimization algorithms, they all allow their experienced drivers to deviate from the theoretical route plans if necessary, in order to uncover further potential for algorithm improvement and learning from operational practice \citep[see, e.g.,][]{fastcompany2013UPS}.

 An important challenge in today's last-mile delivery route planning is therefore to leverage historical route execution data to propose planned route sequences that are close to the actual trajectories that would be executed by drivers, given the delivery requests and their characteristics.
 Note that, while distance and time-based route efficiency is still an important factor for planning route sequences, it is not the sole objective, as tacit driver knowledge is also incorporated in the proposed route sequences.
 Unlike a typical \ac{VRP} in which the number of vehicles and their respective route sequences need to be determined simultaneously, in this study, we focus on solving a problem that is similar to a \ac{TSP} at the individual vehicle level.
 That is, we aim to solve a stop sequence to serve a given set of delivery requests, and expect that the proposed stop sequence is as close to the actual trajectories that would be executed by drivers as possible.